Top insulin maker Novo caught up in China's widening drug probes

 "Whether this was a routine check or triggered by the (GSK) case reported recently in the media is not completely clear to us.
 However, the local AIC hasn't accused Novo Nordisk of any wrongdoing."

-Chinese police have detained four Chinese executives of GSK and questioned at least 18 other staff amid allegations that the drugmaker funneled up to 3 billion yuan ($489 million) to travel agencies to facilitate bribes to doctors and officials.
+Chinese police have detained four Chinese executives of GSK and questioned at least 18 other staff amid allegations that the drugmaker funnelled up to 3 billion yuan $489 million (£315.3 million) to travel agencies to facilitate bribes to doctors and officials.

 At the same time, the powerful National Development and Reform Commission is examining pricing by 60 local and international pharmaceutical companies.